• Skip to primary navigation

 I needed help in the nutrition department.

-So did a friend of mine from my gym.
-She started counting macros, and in a few short months, her entire physique seemed to change.
+A from my gym started counting macros, and in a few short months, her entire physique changed as she got stronger and reached her more and more of her fitness goals.
 I had to give it a try.

 I wasn’t disappointed!
 In 15 weeks I was down nearly 20 pounds with what felt like only slight adjustments to my food choices.
 I was already eating all the right foods I just needed to balance them a little differently.